davipase/Surveillance_system/README.md

 source install/setup.bash
 make px4_sitl_rtps gazebo
 ```
-line 2 needs to be executed only the first time the PX4-Autopilot package is build or after it is modified
+> Note: line 2 needs to be executed only the first time the PX4-Autopilot package is build or after it is modified

 ### Tab 2: micrortps
 ```sh